albertomh/djereo/docs/src/featurelist.md

 `djereo` projects come with all the tooling needed to get you writing tests quickly, as well as a couple of tests ready out-of-the-box.

+To run these tests call `nox`, passing the same optional arguments you would when using `manage.py test` e.g. `nox -- package.module`.

 The `PendingMigrationsTests` class will fail if any model changes are not yet captured in a migration, with the aim of negating the possibility of a deployment attempt that fails due to missing migrations.

 The `test_checks` module tests the custom Django system checks added by `djereo`.

-To run these tests use the recipe `just test`, passing the same optional arguments you would when using `manage.py test` e.g. `just test package.module`.

 ### Profiling